List of Legion characters: Oliver Bird

-Clark Debussyinterrogator
+Clark Debussy

 Clark Debussy (portrayed by Hamish Linklater) is an interrogator for Division 3.
 During an attempt to interrogate David Haller, he is badly injured in an accident caused by him which scarred his face and gave him a limp where he has to walk with a walking stick.
 In light of the Shadow King's threat, Melanie persuades Clark to contact his superiors to call a truce between Summerland and Division 3.
-In Season 3, Clark partakes in the hunt for David.
+In Season 3, Clark participates in the hunt for David.
 When David and his cult raid the airship to rescue Switch, Clark and the security personnel are teleported into space where his body freezes.

 After appearing as a guest in the first season, Linklater was promoted to a series regular for the second season.

 Jia-Yi / Switch

-Switch (portrayed by Lauren Tsai) is a young mutant with time-traveling abilities.
+Jia-Yi "Switch" (portrayed by Lauren Tsai) is a young mutant with time-traveling abilities.
 The side effect of using this power causes a tooth of hers to fall out.
 Switch is drawn to David Haller's cult where he uses her for a time-traveling mission to keep Shadow King from ruining his life.
 Throughout the season, David uses her to continuously travel back and communicate with his mother, only to directly cause her reason for leaving him.
 She progressively becomes weaker and accepts her death, only for her father (also a time traveler) to come help her embrace the position of a time deity.
 Switch proceeds to set everything right before leaving with her father to another plane of existence.